Using Online Training in Staff Development

 Are the courses recognised and accredited?

-A Certificate of Completion will be awarded to to each participant on successful completion of a course.
-Courses with personal feedback or mentoring are individually assessed and Certificates are awarded only to those who successfully demonstrate their skills and understanding.
+A Certificate of Completion will be awarded to each participant on successful completion of a course.
+For all self-assessed courses, learners can download and print their own certificate.
+Advanced level courses with a personal mentor are individually assessed and Certificates are awarded only to those who successfully demonstrate their skills and understanding.

 The courses are on-the-job professional development and so are not credited to a librarianship degree as they are more practical than academic in content.
 They were originally developed in order to meet training gaps in library practice identified in partnership with the UK Society of Chief Librarians (now Libraries Connected).
 Early development was supported with public funding from the Arts Councils of England, Wales and Scotland, and by national and state library organisations in Australia and Ireland.
 In recognition of this public funding support, Opening the Book continues to charge rates which cover costs and are not profit-making.